Szmbbq/simple_rate_crawler/README.md

 ```

 ## Implementation
-Use 'urllib' to send request and get response.
-Decode html Markups and extract rate info using 'BeautifulSoup'.
+Use `urllib` to send request and get response.
+Decode html Markups and extract rate info using `BeautifulSoup`.